 Price at Cenote Cristalino

-100 pesos for adults and 60 pesos for children.
+150pesos for adults.
 There is no local discounts.
 This cenote is about 30 pesos more than the other cenotes for some reason but this does not detour people from coming here.

 Driving-Take the 307 Highway south.
 One you pass Puerto Aventuras you will go for about 4 more minutes.
 You will see the Barceló Hotel entrance on your left and almost across from it will be the entrance for Cenote Cristalino.